nuejs/nue/packages/nuejs.org/vision/index.md

 ## Phase 2: Templates
 _Expected release: April 2025_

-On this phase, we'll implement true templates.
+In this phase, we'll implement true templates.
 For a template to be truly pure, it must maintain absolute separation between function and design.
 It comes down to a single command:

 ``` sh
 nue create startup --design rams